geode-sdk/docs/mods/settings.md

 ### `path` / `file`

 A file input, useful for example for configuration files.
 Controls include what file extension filters to show in the in-game file picker.

+Inside the `control` property, you can also set:
+ * `filters`: Filter what file extensions can be submitted

 ### `custom`